How does hip hop music function as a social outlet for African Americans?

-This is a flyer for talent show held at the Omaha Public Schools TAC Building in 1998.
+This is a flyer for a talent show held at the Omaha Public Schools TAC Building in 1998.
 Flyers such as this one were used to promote talent shows searching for local talent.
 Representatives from labels such as Virgin and Polygram records would come to judge.
-Talent shows were one way people in the hip hop community shared their talents (Flyer courtesy of Chris Moore).
+Talent shows were one way people in the hip hop community shared their talents.
+(Flyer courtesy of Chris Moore)

 Young Rebel Tape